sbt/sbt-native-packager/src/sphinx/archetypes/java_app/gettingstarted.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To define a new package, after installing the plugin and ensuring the basic settings are on the project, start configuring your package contents
-either using :ref:`Archetypes` or :ref:`Universal` hooks.
-These will describe the appropriate way to begin packaging for your applciation.
+either using :doc:`Archetypes </archetypes/index>` or :ref:`Universal` hooks.
+These will describe the appropriate way to begin packaging for your application.